 This strategy helped push the crypto sector to new heights.
 Specifically, the 2017 ICO breakout can be largely attributed to the growth of the Ethereum blockchain and ERC tokens.
 Today, ERC tokens are by far the most used in the space.
 One study found that as of April 16, 2019, there were more than 181,000 ERC-20-compatible tokens that lived on the Ethereum main network.

-How to Invest in Ethereum
+How to Buy Ethereum (ETH)

-Where to Buy Ethereum (ETH)
+How to Store Ethereum (ETH)

 The Ethereum blockchain utilizes a PoW system to ensure the state of the network.
 Network participants, known as nodes or miners, continuously validate the network.
 Accordingly, every node attempts to solve a complex mathematical equation to prove they worked to secure the network.